LGGNet: Learning from Local-Global-Graph Representations for Brain-Computer Interface: Results and Discussion

-The local graph-filtering layer learns from each local graph and outputs the embedding of each local graph.
-The local graph filtering is operated on each local graph.
-The learned embedding will become the node attribute in the global graph.
-To understand the contribution of the local graph-filtering layer, it is removed from LGG.
-In this case, each EEG channel is one node in the graph, and the learnable adjacent matrix, $\textbf{\textit{A}}_{global} \in \mathbb{R}^{n \times n}$, reflects the connection among all the nodes ($n$ is the number of EEG electrodes).
+To understand the contribution of the local graph-filtering layer, it was removed from LGGNet.
+In this case, each EEG channel is one node in the graph and the global adjacency matrix, $\textbf{\textit{A}}_{global} \in \mathbb{R}^{c \times c}$, reflects the connection among all the nodes ($c$ is the number of EEG electrodes).

-After removing the local graph-filtering part of LGG, the results for three dimensions are shown in the first row of Table~\ref{Tab:ablation}.
-After removing the local graph-filtering layer entirely, the accuracies drop for all three dimensions.
-For arousal, the accuracy drops from 80.90\% to 77.50\%, decreasing by 3.40\%.
-For valence, the accuracy drops by 1.46\%.
-A more significant drop (4.41\%) is observed for liking.
-The drops indicate the importance of the local graph-filtering layer, especially for arousal and liking.
+According to the results shown in the second row of Table~\ref{Tab:ablation}, after removing the local graph-filtering layer entirely, the accuracy drops from 63.07\% to 60.93\%, decreasing by 2.14\%.
+For the F1 score, it drops by 3.17\%.
+This indicates the importance of the local graph-filtering layer.